bkimminich/it-security-lecture/slides/02-01-owasp.md

 # Installation

 * Individual local instance per student
-* Runs on node.js, Docker or Vagrant
+* Runs on node.js, Docker, Vagrant and in the :cloud:

 ## :warning: Hacking Rules